 From the waist up, this model feels like you're in bed, or at least a sizeable rectangular bag.
 Fortunately, it remains light and packable enough to take backpacking or to be used for summertime mountaineering.
 The Backcountry Bed's torso area is spacious in girth and super comfortable in design.
 The down flap acts as a comforter and is quite a pleasant feeling to pull up around your body on cooler evenings.
 There is an overlap with a gap in between in the bottom foot area that allows for folks to sleep with their feet exposed if desired.
 This adds to the comfort factor and is a functional way to regulate temperature.

 From the waist down, the Backcountry Bed 700 is undoubtedly spacious; however, it's not quite as roomy as other models in our review.
-Our high-knee sleeping testers preferred the Nemo Salsa 30, as it allowed for more freedom of movement for our lower extremities.
-While sleeping in this position (knee straight out from the hip), the Backcountry Bed was comfy and felt similar to the Western Mountaineering MegaLite, but was just not quite as roomy as the Salsa.
+While sleeping in the high-knee position (knee straight out from the hip), the Backcountry Bed was comfy and felt similar to the Western Mountaineering MegaLite, but was just not quite as roomy as the Nemo Disco.

 While this model didn't offer the same level of freedom and unencumbered mobility around the middle of the bag, it did provide more leg room to wiggle in than a vast majority of sleeping bags out there, especially in this weight category.
 Belly sleepers, this bag speaks to you directly, as there is plenty of space to tuck your arms under the pillow.

-The Backcountry Bed 700 packs down slightly smaller than its closest competitor the Nemo Salsa 30, or its 25F cousin the Sierra Designs Backcountry Bed 600.
-It packs down smaller than other wide synthetic bags, like The North Face Cats Meow.
+The Backcountry Bed 700 packs down smaller than other wide synthetic bags, like The North Face Cats Meow.

 While not mega compact when compared to the highest performing models in this review, it compresses respectably small nonetheless.
 We think this model's nighttime spaciousness and comfort comes at an incredibly low packed volume penalty; most buyers considering this model will be impressed by the compressed size it achieves.